peterjc/thapbi-pict/database/README.rst

   has been assumed and added to the FASTA in lower case as needed - at the time of writing no exceptions are known.

+- Curated *Nothophytophthora* ITS1 sequences (mostly at species level) from file ``Nothophytophthora_ITS1_curated.fasta``.
+Again, most have been extended with the assumed 32bp leader.

 - NCBI *Peronosporales* (including *Phytophthora*) at genus level, 5386 entries in file ``database/2021-01-28-ITS_Peronosporales_w32.fasta`` trimmed to start at the expected 32bp leader, and any obvious right removed (which the import